-Potala palace is mainly comprised by the White Palace (administrate building) and the Red Palace (Religious building).
+Potala Palace is mainly comprised of the White Palace (administrate building) and the Red Palace (Religious building).
 The Potala Palace is famous for its grand buildings, complicated constructions, devotional atmosphere and splendid artworks.

-The centre of the complicated Red Palace is the Great West Hall, which records the Great Fifth Dalai Lama’s life by its fine murals.
-In the East Chapel a two meters (6.5 feet) high statue of TsongKhapa, the founder of Gelug which is Dalai Lama’s lineage, is enshrined and worshipped.
+The center of the complicated Red Palace is the Great West Hall, which records the Great Fifth Dalai Lama’s life by its fine murals.
+In the East Chapel two meters (6.5 feet) high statue of Tsongkhapa, the founder of Gelug which is Dalai Lama’s lineage, is enshrined and worshipped.
 The South Chapel is where a silver statue of Padmasambhava and 8 bronze statues of his reincarnations are enshrined.

 On the floor above, there is a gallery which has a collection of 698 murals, portraying Buddha, Bodhisattva, Dalai Lamas and great adepts and narrating Jataka stories and significant Tibetan historic events.
 West of the Great West Hall locates the Thirteenth Dalai Lama’s stupa hall.
 The North Chapel contains statues of Sakyamuni, Dalai Lamas and Medicine Buddha, and stupas of the Eighth, Ninth and Eleventh Dalai Lamas.